 Prepping

-- Begin by putting the sultanas in a small bowl.
-Pour enough freshly boiled water over to cover them completely.
-Set aside until needed.4 tablespoons sultanas
+- Place the sultanas in a small bowl and cover with freshly boiled water.
+Set aside to soak.4 tablespoons sultanas

-- Line the base of a 23cm springform cake tin with baking paper and lightly butter the sides.
+- Line the base of a 9" (23cm) springform pan with baking paper and lightly butter the sides.

 Caramelising the apples

-- Add the butter and dark brown sugar to a large frying pan.1 tablespoon butter, 1 tablespoon dark brown sugar
+- Add the butter and dark brown sugar to a large frying pan.
+Heat on medium until the butter melts and the sugar starts to dissolve (about 1-2 minutes).1 tablespoon butter, 1 tablespoon dark brown sugar

-- Remove the apples from the heat and leave to cool.
+- Remove the apples from the heat and set aside to cool.

 Making the streusel

-- Add the all-purpose flour, brown sugar, cold, cubed butter and cinnamon to the bowl of a food processor.75 grams all-purpose flour, 75 grams dark brown sugar, 75 grams cold butter, 1 teaspoon ground cinnamon
+- Add the flour, brown sugar, cold cubed butter and cinnamon to a food processor.2.6 ounces (75g) all-purpose flour, 2.6 ounces (75g) dark brown sugar, 2.6 ounces (75g) cold butter, 1 teaspoon ground cinnamon

-- Pulse until the mixture is crumbly.
-A few pea-sized pieces of butter are perfectly fine.
+- Pulse until crumbly.
+Some pea-sized butter bits are fine.

-- Transfer the streusel mixture to a bowl and stir through the chopped pecan nuts.
-Set aside until needed.3 tablespoons chopped pecan nuts
+- Transfer the streusel to a bowl and stir in the chopped pecans.
+Set aside.4 tablespoons chopped pecan nuts

-- Add the first egg and vanilla extract, then beat on medium-low speed until mostly combined.
-Follow with the second egg and beat again until well incorporated.2 large eggs, 1 teaspoon vanilla extract
+- Add the first egg and vanilla, beat until combined.
+Add the second egg and beat again.2 large eggs, 1 teaspoon vanilla extract

-- Add half of the all-purpose flour along with all the baking powder, salt (if using), ground cinnamon, mixed spice, ground ginger and ground nutmeg to the butter and sugar mixture.200 grams all-purpose flour, 1 teaspoon baking powder, ½ teaspoon salt, ½ teaspoon ground cinnamon, ½ teaspoon mixed spice, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg
+- In a separate bowl, sift together the flour, baking powder, salt, cinnamon, mixed spice, ginger and nutmeg.7.1 ounces (200g) all-purpose flour, 1 teaspoon baking powder, ½ teaspoon salt, ½ teaspoon ground cinnamon, ½ teaspoon mixed spice, ½ teaspoon ground ginger, ¼ teaspoon ground nutmeg

-- Carefully fold the dry ingredients into the mixture until they are mostly combined.
+- Fold in half of the sifted dry ingredients until mostly combined.

-- Drain the water from the sultanas and gently squeeze them to remove excess moisture.
+- Drain and gently squeeze the sultanas to remove excess water.

-- Add the caramelised apples and sultanas to the cake batter.
+- Fold the caramelised apples and sultanas into the batter.

-- Spoon the cake batter into the prepared baking tin and level the top.
+- Spoon the mixture into the prepared pan and level the top.

-- Sprinkle the streusel crumbs evenly over the cake, making sure they cover the entire surface evenly.
+- Sprinkle the streusel evenly over the batter.

 Add the sprinkle

-- Finally, sprinkle over the demerara sugar and chopped pecan nuts.1 tablespoon demerara sugar, 2 tablespoons chopped pecan nuts
+- Scatter over the demerara sugar and extra chopped pecans.1 tablespoon demerara sugar, 3 tablespoons chopped pecan nuts

 Bake the cake

-- Place the cake on the middle shelf of the oven and bake for 30 minutes.
+- Bake on the middle shelf for 30 minutes.

-- After 30 minutes, remove the foil and bake the cake for a further 5-10 minutes until a cake tester inserted in the middle of the cake comes out clean.
+- Remove foil and bake for a final 5–10 minutes, until golden and a skewer inserted comes out clean.

-- Let the cake cool in its tin for 15 minutes.
-Then, remove the tin's collar and place the cake on a cooling rack to cool down completely.
+- Let the cake cool in the tin for 15 minutes.
+Remove the collar and cool fully on a wire rack.

-- Serve as is or with a dollop of custard or cream.
+- Serve as is, or with a generous dollop of cream or a drizzle of warm custard.

 Notes